srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 ## Functional Basics

-**_Lambda Calculus_*is a way to express computations with abstract functions and how to apply variables to them.
+**_Lambda Calculus_** is a way to express computations with abstract functions and how to apply variables to them.
 The below are pillars for the foundational concept for Lambda calculus.

-- **Abstraction*- An anonymous function is a **_lambda_*that accepts a single input.
+- **Abstraction** — An anonymous function is a **_lambda_** that accepts a single input.
-- **Application*- An abstraction (i.e. a lambda/anonymous function) is applied to a value to create a result.
+- **Application** — An abstraction (i.e. a lambda/anonymous function) is applied to a value to create a result.
 It is a function or method call.
-- β**Reduction*- The substitute of the abstraction's variable with applied argument.
+- β**Reduction** — The substitute of the abstraction's variable with applied argument.

+For example,
-For example, an abstraction of a function that calculates a quadratic value **𝛌x.x*x*is identical to the java version mentioned below.
+an abstraction of a function
+that calculates a quadratic value **`𝛌x.x*x`** is identical to the java version mentioned below.

 ```java
 Function<Integer, Integer> quadratic = value -> value * value;